A Fall Wedding in Silverton

 From the bride, Jacqueline: Our inspiration was the beauty of fall in the mountains.
 It is definitely our favorite season with the warm sunny days and cool nights, and the changing of the aspen leaves to glowing gold.
 We wanted to bring that feeling into our wedding day while complementing the mountain lodge architecture of our venue, and keeping in mind Silverton’s Victorian/mining history.

 Our wedding arch was hand-built by my dad, with downed aspen trees that my husband, parents, and I had collected earlier in the summer.

 We held our ceremony at 4:00 pm, outside on the deck of the Kendall Mountain Community Center, with beautiful mountain views, and golden aspen trees in every direction.
 We wrote our own ceremony (short and sweet).

 We opted to turn on the chairlift on Kendall Mountain, so guests were able to ride up and down for the lovely views and photographs!

 THE GUEST BOOK

 Our guest book was a painting by my mom, of an aspen tree and two lovebirds.

-I’d also suggest to have at least a day or two to decompress after the wedding before traveling for a honeymoon.
-Not only were we exhausted after the wedding, we had so many last minute details and packing to do for the wedding, I can’t imagine having to be packed for the honeymoon too!
+I’d also suggest having at least a day or two to decompress after the wedding before traveling for a honeymoon.
+Not only were we exhausted after the wedding, but we also had so many last-minute details and packing to do for the wedding, I can’t imagine having to be packed for the honeymoon too!
 Plus we were able to take day-after wedding photos, which we love.

 DJ: Mr. Soul Entertainment.
 I would definitely recommend Steve; he did a great job DJing our wedding!
 He was able to organize two setups for us for the ceremony and reception, listened to our song requests as well as general likes/dislikes into account, and helped us with our wedding timeline.
 His selections definitely helped create a great vibe for the night!